tjworks/tapdata-docs-en/docs/cloud/faq/agent-installation.md

 :::

-### How can I change an Agent for a task when an Agent has an exception?
+### In the event of an exception occurring with an Agent, how can I replace or change the Agent associated with a task?

-You can edit the corresponding task, then manually specify a working agent for it, and then troubleshoot the abnormal agent.
+To change the Agent for a task when an exception occurs, you can edit the task and manually assign a working Agent.
+Additionally, you can troubleshoot the abnormal Agent to address the issue.

 ![Specify Agent](../images/specify_agent_en.png)

-### If Oracle is in rac mode with two nodes, how to deploy the agent?
+### How should the Tapdata Agent be deployed when Oracle is in RAC mode with two nodes?

-As long as it can be connected to rac, the agent can connect to the scan/vip of rac, and it does not need to be deployed on the same device with Oracle.
+When Oracle is in RAC mode with two nodes, the Tapdata Agent can be deployed on a separate device as long as it can establish a connection to the SCAN/VIP of the RAC environment.
+It is not necessary for the Agent to be deployed on the same device with Oracle.

-### Failed to pass the test after installing Docker Windows (64 bit)?
+### What should I do if the test fails after installing Docker on Windows (64-bit)?

 The best way to [deploy Agent](../quick-start/install-agent/agent-on-docker.md) is directly through Docker.